 “All these magazines and Internet platforms should be supporting new music and help new musicians to find an audience, instead of dwelling on the old crap all the time.
 It’s like there is nothing new and exciting out there any more, when in fact there is.
 So stop living in the past.
 Open your ears and your eyes.” – said Robert Plant for Rock And Roll Garage

-Both Robert Plant and band The Who listens today to The Last Internationale.
-This is new (formed in current shape in 2013) rock band from New York City with strong blues, folk and rock’n’roll background.
+Both Robert Plant and The Who band listen today to The Last Internationale.
+This is a new (formed in current shape in 2013) rock band from New York City with strong blues, folk and rock’n’roll background.

 – guitarist Edgey Pires (studied political science),

 – vocalist Delila Paz (studied music therapy),

 Check out their newest, fantastic album “Soul on Fire!”

 It’s a pretty darn impressive social manifesto against contemporary form of worldwide feudalism (“capitalism”).

 February 15, 2020, Braga, Portugal